timpwbaker/roocron/README.md

 ## Architecture

-The CronParser and Formatter hold most of the knowledge.

-The CronParser takes a user input, the ExpressionValidator checks that it's valid as far as structure is concerned, the Normalizer then converts any non integer months/days into their integer equivalents, and the Expression is responsible for knowing which parts of of the user input correspond to what.

-The CronParser knows how to put all these elements together and pass them to the Formatter which generates individual rows for the outputted table.

-The Formatter takes a cron sub expression, a permitted range, a timescale string, and a DelimiterDescriber - an object responsible for knowing about the delimiters used in cron expressions \*, /, - and ,

-The Formatter passes the sub expression to the SubExpressionValidator along with the delimiter and acceptable range to validate that the sub expression is valid for the component it relates to.
-A year has months 1-12, so if you ask for month 13 it will fail here.
+CronParser instantiates an Expression with a user input, it asks this Expression for `english_output`.

+The Expression instantiates SubExpressions for each element of the user inputted expression - a sub expression - and asks each one for `english_string`.
+The final command is handled separately.

+Each SubExpression asks a Formatter to `format` a sub expression string.

-The Formatter then generates a valid output string for each sub expression and returns it to the CronParser for output
+The formatted strings make their way back to the Expression, which generates the `english_output` and returns it to the CronParser to display to the user.

 ## Usage